 More specifically, at Level 4 students are offered opportunities to explore new and old ideas through assessments that aim to make both the entry into undergraduate level study and the expectations of base level skills of enquiry and analysis in Sociology and Politics at this level less daunting and achievable.
-For example, SOCG1101 provides students with the opportunity to apply ideas in order to explore the contemporary world and, in particular, two themes, such as identity and employment.
+For example, SOCG1100 provides students with the opportunity to apply ideas in order to explore contemporary issues in relation to Sociology and politics.
 Furthermore, in this module the assessment has been created so that it builds confidence in working with ideas and evidence, and in planning and carrying out research.
-The first assessment, a reflective autobiography, allows students to think not only about themselves as individuals but also about their journey into higher education and links between identity and work.
 Similarly, POLP1107 provides students with the chance to explore contemporary Westminster politics, drawing on sociological insights as well as introducing research in Politics and political-sociology.
 The first assessment is a report on an area of Westminster politics chosen by the student.
 The report helps students to understand and explore personal areas of interest in relation to UK politics.
 Other Level 4 modules will provide further opportunities to try different types of assessments including group presentations, bibliographic exercise, drafting and re-drafting work, writing a literature review of a classic sociological or political text, and an essay.

 Level 5 students will be expected to take the insights and skills from Level 4 across the range of modules.
 SOCG 2100 will take students on a theoretical 'journey' whereby they will be able to debate, contrast and compare classical sociological thought with contemporary insights.
 Formative seminar exercises will enable students to decipher key texts and then apply them in their own summative writing.
-SOCG 2101, SOCG2102, and POLP2107 encourage students to investigate theoretical ideas and to practice research and assignment writing skills learnt at Level 4 in a practical way in order to prepare them for the Dissertation at Level 6.
+SOCG 2101 and POLP2107 encourage students to investigate theoretical ideas and to practice research and assignment writing skills learnt at Level 4 in a practical way in order to prepare them for the Dissertation at Level 6.
 For example, students will be required to draft a proposal which outlines a rationale for the focus and gives students the chance to 'test' out their idea via a pilot study.
 Indeed, modules at Level 5 allow students to develop some of the assessment skills introduced at Level 4, including essays relating to theoretical content and reports which evaluate a range of topics.
 This can include topics relating to consumption, environmentalism, media, contemporary European politics, "race" and ethnicity, gender, etc. in the twenty first century, not to mention opportunities for work placements and the development of employability skills and graduate attributes.